-If your child agrees to take part in this research study, we will pay your child \$50 for the study visit, providing a sample for DNA (if applicable), and completing all required baseline surveys.
-You will also receive \$50 for your participation.
-You and your child will receive an additional \$25 after completing the first follow up survey, and \$35 for completing the second follow up survey, if you and your child qualify for a second follow up survey.
-If you and your child are asked to participate in an interview with the study team, we will pay you both \$35 per interview.
+If you agree to take part in this research study, we will pay you \$50 for the study visit, providing a sample for DNA (if applicable), and completing all required baseline surveys.
+You will receive an additional \$25 after completing the first follow up survey, and \$35 for completing the second follow up survey, if you qualify for a second follow up survey.
+If you are asked to participate in an interview with the study team, we will pay you \$35 per interview.

-You and your child will receive payment for this study in the form of a reloadable debit card (Clincard).
+You will receive payment for this study in the form of a reloadable debit card (Clincard).
 We will give you a handout that will explain how to use the card.

-Because you and your child are being paid for your participation, Cincinnati Children's is required by the Internal Revenue Service (IRS) to collect and use your social security number (SSN) or taxpayer identification number (TIN) to track the amount of money that we pay.
-You will need to complete a Federal W-9 form, for both you and your child, for this income tax reporting.
-This form requires your Social Security number, as well as your child's Social Security number.
-If you or your child does not have a Social Security number you cannot participate in this study.
+Because you are being paid for your participation, Cincinnati Children's is required by the Internal Revenue Service (IRS) to collect and use your social security number (SSN) or taxpayer identification number (TIN) to track the amount of money that we pay.
+You will need to complete a Federal W-9 form for this income tax reporting.
+This form requires your Social Security number.
 This form will be given to the Cincinnati Children's business office.
 It will not be kept as part of your study chart.
 If you move, you will need to complete another W-9 with an updated address.